timscatterday/CrytoBase---Full-Stack-Project/README.md

 ## CryptoBase

 Cryptobase is a clone of the web application Coinbase.
-Cryptobase allows users to buy and sell cryptocurrencies at real time prices.
+Cryptobase enables users to create portfolios to buy and sell cryptocurrencies at real time prices.

 ## Link